-International students who are applying to law schools in the US will first have to determine what law school is best for them.
-How to choose the right law school is a big question.
-There are a lot of qualities to look for in a good law school.
-Students should be sure to do thorough research into potential law schools, and apply to the ones they feel will provide the best fit for them.
+International students who are applying to law schools in the US will first have to determine which school is best for them.
+How to choose the right law school is a challenge.
+Students need to research potential law schools thoroughly and apply to those that offer the best fit for them.

 The School’s Location

-One of the most important things to consider when asking how to choose the right law school is where the school is located geographically.
-Why is this important?
-In most cases, the region in which the school is located in is very likely to be where you will find work as a lawyer (that is, if you do not return back to your home country!).
-There are a few reasons for this.
+One of the most important things to consider when choosing the right law school is where it is located within the US.
+In most cases, the region in which the school is located is where you will practice law when qualified, if remaining in the US.
+The key reasons for this are:

-- First off, law degrees are very regional, meaning that they carry much more weight in your area than in another.
-A student who earned a degree from a school in Florida is far more likely to find work in a nearby city than a student from Mississippi looking to work in the state.
-While exceptions happen, it is becoming rare to see out of area students practicing law in a far off city.
+- Law degrees are very regional.
+This means that they carry much more weight in the area where you studied than in another.
+A student who earned a degree from a school in Florida is far more likely to find work in a nearby city than a student from another state.
+While exceptions happen, it is rare that students change states when practicing law, unless they pass a second state-specific bar exam.

-- Another reason is because of the local alumni base.
-Alumni from a college are more likely to hire a law student from their alma mater than from a different school.
-Most firms are opened in the region around where a person graduated.
+- The significance of the local alumni base.
+Alumni partners are more likely to hire a law student from their alma mater than from a different school.

 - Perhaps most importantly, the reason that law degrees tend to be regional is the bar.
 Once you have graduated from law school, you will be required to pass a state-specific bar exam.
 State law varies depending on the state.
 Therefore, a student who studied law in Georgia may not be prepared to pass the bar in Florida.
 They will not have the necessary knowledge and skills and will be required to study again for the local bar.

 There are, of course, exceptions to all these rules.
 The best schools in the country extend degrees that are admired nationally.
 Students from these schools can find work just about anywhere and are heavily recruited by law firms.